 A number of companies are developing electric power plants for aircraft, basically powered gliders and small ultralight aircraft.
 In most of these designs the power plant is of secondary importance and the aircraft can fly, or better, glide considerable distances without an engine purely by its basic aerodynamic properties alone, aka glider.

 You will not see, any time soon, electric power plants in every day workhorses general aviation class aircraft just because there are still too many limitations to overcome.
 The main problem is power storage: liquid fuel (AVgas or Jet fuel) has the highest energy density per weight, which is very hard to beat, except for nuclear power plants.

 To be able to operate the engines, aircraft need energy in a compact stored form.
 And we need a lot of it in as little room and weight as possible.
 Or we need an small efficient internal combustion engine generating electrical power.
 We can then use that energy to recharge small batteries and drive the propeller(s) through electric motors.

 This is called a hybrid drive and this can run potentially more economical than driving the propeller by the combustion engine alone.
 Using this method we can optimize both engines to do what they do best.
 There remains only the problem of weight of the whole installation (see the next page).
 Even more so are the batteries, they are the culprit at the moment (have been for decades) and will remain so the next decade or three.

 Liquid fuels, be that AVgas or AVtur, have the highest amount of energy per weight and this property is called energy density.
-Storage of energy in chemical form (batteries, lead-acid, NiCad, Li-Ion, LiPo or LiFePO4) is not in the same league as with ordinary fuel.
+Storage of energy in chemical form (batteries, lead-acid, NiCad, Li-Ion, LiPo or LiFePO4) is not in the same league as with ordinary fuel (will it ever be?).
 And this is the main problem with electric driven aircraft or any hybrid vehicle.